Post updated 2019-07-24. Ed.

 The preconfigured building-block approach is typically used for configuring safety PLCs or programmable safety relays or modules.
 This type of software is referred to as “safety-related embedded software (SRESW)” in .

 Pre-written function blocks are provided by the device manufacturer.
-Each function block has a particular role: emergency stop, safety gate input, zero-speed detection, and so on.
-When configuring a safety PLC or safety modules that use this approach, the designer selects the appropriate block and then configures the inputs, outputs, and any other functional characteristics that are needed.
-The designer has no access to the safety-related code, so apart from configuration errors, no other errors can be introduced.
+Each function block has a particular role: emergency stop, safety gate input, zero-speed detection, etc. When configuring a safety PLC or safety modules that use this approach, the designer selects the appropriate block and then configures the inputs, outputs, and other functional characteristics needed.
+The designer has no access to the safety-related code, so no other errors can be introduced apart from configuration errors.
 The function blocks are verified and validated (V & V) by the controls component manufacturer, usually with the support of an accredited certification body.
 The function blocks will normally have a PL associated with them, and a statement like “suitable for PLe” will be made in the function block description.

 This approach eliminates the need to do a detailed V & V of the code by the designing entity (i.e., the machine builder).
-However, the machine builder is still required to do a V & V on the operation of the system as they have configured it.
-The machine V & V includes all the usual fault injection tests and functional tests to ensure that the system will behave in as intended in the presence of a demand on the safety function or a fault condition.
+However, the machine builder must do a V & V on the system’s operation as they have configured it.
+Machine V & V includes all the usual fault injection tests and functional tests to ensure that the system will behave as intended in the presence of a demand on the safety function or a fault condition.
 The faults that should be tested are those in your Fault List.
 If you don’t have a fault list or don’t know what a Fault List is, see Part 8 in this series.